wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tr>
 <td>
 <strong>Conditions</strong><br><br>
-In this section you can fine-tune the alert condition and test the condition.
+In this section, you can fine-tune the alert condition and test the condition.
 <ul>
 <li>Change the alert threshold or thresholds and severity. </li>
 <li>Change the Trigger Window and Resolve Window. </li>